InterlaceProject/InterlaceBlockchain/README.md

 composer-playground
 ```

-The standard configuration opens a browser connecting to Playground at localhost with port *8080*.
+The standard configuration opens a browser connecting to playground at localhost with port *8080*.
 If you've running playground in a separate virtual environment like e.g. in a docker container, it may be necessary to start the browser manually, determine the VM-/Containers-ip and fill in the address manually in the url field.

 ## General architecture: